tracking-exposed/eu19/content/page/myDiet.md

 With fbTREX, we can better monitor our information diets, and get insights into how they present to us different realities.
 Who is informing us, and about what topics?
 Are we being provided with misleading information or deceptive advertising?

-By becoming an adopter of fbtrex, you are participanting in a user-driven initiative to make social media more transparent.
+By becoming an adopter of fbtrex, you are not just getting the insights Facebook does not offer you on your own activity, but you are also participanting in a user-driven initiative to make social media more accountable and transparent.

 ## How to become a power user and know your habits